cs100/template-lab-03-strategy/README.md

 ## Container Classes

 You will start this lab by creating two expression tree containers: one that uses a vector to hold your trees (class `VectorContainer`) and one that uses a standard list (class `ListContainer`).
-Each of these container classes should be able to hold any amount of different expressions each of which can be of any size.
-You will implement them both as subclasses of the following `Container` abstract base class, which has been provided to you in container.h.
+Each of these container classes should be able to hold any number of different expressions, each of which can be of any size.
+You will implement them both as subclasses of the following `Container` abstract base class, which has been provided to you in container.hpp.
 You should create each one independently, creating tests for them using the google test framework before moving on.
 Each container should be it’s own commit with a proper commit message.
 Optionally you can create each one as a branch and merge it in once it has been completed.

 ```c++
 class Container {